Toroidal boards and code covering: From to the projective plane

-Now, let $W_1$ and $W_2$ be the respective wind roses described in (i).
+Now, let $W_1$ and $W_2$ be the respective compass roses described in (i).
 It is left to prove that $W$ is midland if $W\in \C -\{W_1, W_2\}$.
-Since all cardinal wind roses are contained in $W_1\u W_2$, then, by the minimality of $\C$, $W$ is not cardinal.
+As all cardinal compass roses are contained in $W_1\u W_2$, by the minimality of $\C$, it follows that $W$ is not cardinal.
 If $W$ is coast, then $W$ is the union of a coast line $C$ and a midland line $M$.
-But, $C\cont W_1\u W_2$ and, for a midland point $x\in M-C$, $M\cont W(x)$.
-Then $(\C-W)\u W(x)$ violates the primary maximality of $\C$.
+But, $C\cont W_1\u W_2$ and, if $x\in M-C$ is a midland point, then $M\cont W(x)$.
+Thus $(\C-W)\u W(x)$ violates the primary maximality of $\C$.
 Therefore, $W$ is midland and the lemma holds. \end{proof}